jzshen02/BIOSTAT625.HW3/README.md

 ```
 #### Arguments:

- -X: A numeric matrix of predictor variables.
+ - X: A numeric matrix of predictor variables.

- -Y: A numeric vector of response variables.
+ - Y: A numeric vector of response variables.

 #### Returns: A list containing:

- -coefficients: The regression coefficients.
+ - coefficients: The regression coefficients.

- -fitted: The predicted values.
+ - fitted: The predicted values.

- -residuals: The residuals of the model.
+ - residuals: The residuals of the model.

- -mse: The mean squared error.
+ - mse: The mean squared error.

- -degrees_freedom: Degrees of freedom for the residuals.
+ - degrees_freedom: Degrees of freedom for the residuals.

- -var_cov_matrix: Variance-covariance matrix of the coefficients.
+ - var_cov_matrix: Variance-covariance matrix of the coefficients.

- -standard_errors: Standard errors of the coefficients.
+ - standard_errors: Standard errors of the coefficients.

 ### calculate_evaluation_metrics()